systematic-uol/systematic-uol.github.io/docs/about-systematic/commons-structure.md

 - using the tags function.

 ## Site structure
-At present, the site is organised according to the design co-operative approach we are adopting during the development phase.
-The navigation bar from left to right approximately follows the stages of the SysteMatic project chronologically.
+At present, the site is organised according to the process we are adopting during the development phase.
+The navigation bar from left to right approximately follows the project stages chronologically.
 <br>

 | Project Stage                                                       | Section of the Commons                                                                                                       |